James Lukaszewski: Memberships

 Lukaszewski is a member of the International Association of Business Communicators (IABC), the Public Relations Society of America (PRSA), and ASIS International.
 He served on ASIS International's Crisis Management and Business Continuity Council (CMBCC) until 2014.
 Lukaszewski is a member of the PRSA's College of Fellows (Fellow PRSA) and the PRSA's Board of Ethics and Professional Standards (BEPS).
-He has been a members of BEPS since 1992, and they named him a emeritus member in 2015.
+He has been a members of BEPS since 1992, and they named him an emeritus member in 2015.
 He was also selected as an IABC Fellow and began serving on the IAB Communication Certification Council (GCCC) in 2015.

 Authorship

-Lukaszewski is a member of the Boards of Professionals of The Public Relations Review, a contributing editor to Public Relations Quarterly, a member of the Editorial Board of Case Studies in Strategic Communication at UNC-Chapel Hill, and a contributing columnist to PR News.
+Lukaszewski is a member of the Boards of Professionals of The Public Relations Review, a contributing editor to Public Relations Quarterly, a member of the editorial board of Case Studies in Strategic Communication at UNC-Chapel Hill, and a contributing columnist to PR News.
 He has published 19 monographs on communication subjects since 1994, twelve manuals and books, including Why Should the Boss Listen to You, The Seven Disciplines of The Trusted Strategic Advisor, and Lukaszewski on Crisis Communication: What Your CEO Needs to Know About Reputation Risk and Crisis Management and has written numerous articles.
 Lukaszewski on Crisis Communication was one of Soundview's Best Business Books of 2013.